 Best Heavy Duty Hiking Shoes

-Also, the 4mm lugs give ample traction when hiking through tricky terrain.
+The 4mm lugs give good traction when hiking through unknown terrain.
 They’re ideal for a multitude of casual and sporty uses.
-There are also several support systems, including a Stability shank and a Radial support system in the midsole structure.
+There are also several support systems, including a stability Shank and high-rebound EVA cushioning.

 - Very durable sole